comtedavid92/Maze-Generator/README.md

 ## Environment file (.env)

-If you wish to adjust these settings, please create an `.env` file by copying `example.env`
+If you wish to adjust these settings, please create an `.env` file by copying `example.env`.

 | Variable             | Type    | Default | Notes |
 | -                    | -       | -       | - |